xiyanxiongnico/AMPGen/README.md

    ```
    This command processes the input CSV file containing sequence data and generates a CSV file (`top14test.csv`) with extracted features.

-#### **Train AMP Classifier**
+#### **Train AMP Discriminator**
-Once the features are extracted, you can proceed to train the classifier:
+Once the features are extracted, you can proceed to train the discriminator:

-- **Train the Classifier**:
+- **Train the Discriminator**:
    ```bash
    train_amp_classifier --data_path path/to/classify_all_data_v1.csv --model_output_path path/to/save/xgboost_model.pkl
    ```
-   This command trains the XGBoost classifier using the specified feature data and saves the model to the given output path.
+   This command trains the XGBoost discriminator using the specified feature data and saves the model to the given output path.

-#### **Classify New AMP Candidates**
+#### **Identify New AMP Candidates**
-After training the classifier, you can classify new sequences to predict whether they are antimicrobial peptides (AMPs):
+After training the discriminator, you can identify new sequences to predict whether they are antimicrobial peptides (AMPs):

-- **Classify AMP**:
+- **Identify AMP**:
    ```bash
    classify_amp --train_path path/to/classify_all_data_v1.csv --pre_path path/to/new_sequences.csv --out_path path/to/save/predictions.csv
    ```
-   This command uses the trained model to classify new sequences from the `new_sequences.csv` file and saves the predictions in the specified output path.
+   This command uses the trained model to identify new sequences from the `new_sequences.csv` file and saves the predictions in the specified output path.

 ---